Heimdal

 Contents:

-DNS servers use specialized software and exchange information with one another using special protocols.
+DNS servers store databases of hostnames and their corresponding IPs.
+Not only do they store and translate, but they also exchange information with one another using special protocols.

 Key takeaways:

-• Types of cyber attacks that DNS servers are vulnerable to
+• DNS servers are vulnerable to more than 5 different DNS attack types

 All machines connected to the internet, from our computers and smartphones to the servers that deliver content for large websites, use numbers to locate and communicate with one another.

 These numbers are referred to as IP addresses.
-The DNS server helps translate these numerical addresses into the human-readable domain names that we enter when we browse the internet.
+The DNS server helps translate these numerical addresses into the human-readable domain names.

-Let’s give an example.
-If you want to access heimdalsecurity.com, you would normally just type this URL into the address bar.
-Now, what if instead of the URL you will have to type 52.157.161.254 (the actual IP address of the website).
+Here’s an example.
+If you want to access heimdalsecurity.com, you will normally just type this domain name into the address bar.
+Now, what if instead of the domain name you will have to type 52.157.161.254 (the actual IP address of the website).

 Not so easy to remember, right?
-Without a DNS server, we would have to memorize all the IPs of the websites we want to reach.
+Without a DNS server to do the translation for us, we would have to memorize all the IPs of the websites we want to reach.

 dns server types on a blue background, heimdal

-When you type a website’s address into the address bar of your browser for the first time, a DNS server starts looking for the site you want to visit.
-It does this by sending a DNS query to several servers.
+When you type a website’s address into your browser for the first time, a DNS server starts looking for the site you want to visit.
+This triggers an activity called a DNS lookup which matches the domain name with its IP address.

 What happens when you send a DNS query?